Other names: GSK 1841157, Kesimpta

 - ASCLEPIOS II - ofatumumab compared to Aubagio (teriflunomide)

-In phase II studies, the most frequent side effects have been injection related reactions.
-Most of these were of mild to moderate severity, resolved the same of following day and were associated with the first ofatumumab dose; they were less frequent with subsequent ofatumumab dosing.
+In clinical trials, the most frequent side effects have been injection related reactions.
+Most of these were mild to moderate, cleared up the same or following day and were associated with the first ofatumumab injection; they were less frequent with subsequent injections.
+Other side effects that affected at least 10% of people taking ofatumumab were head colds, headache, chest infections and urinary tract infections.